I was recently at an awards night late 2016 where our company was ranked in the Top 100 Coolest Companies in Australia.

 All of these inconsistencies raise doubt in your prospects mind.
 If you want to be the best you need to resonate, look superior and stand out.

-That’s why if you can work hard on getting your branding right and invest where you need to, I can promise you will start to get more meetings and improve those conversions rates.
+That’s why if you can work hard on getting your branding right and invest where you need to.

 Hope you enjoyed the article and now start to see the importance of investing in your all important digital footprint for your LinkedIn success.